Daniel-KM/Omeka-plugin-UpgradeToOmekaS/README.md

 TODO
 ----

+* Clean the utf8mb4 database encoding issue (add a function on each value, like for the user).
-* Include translations of Omeka Classic
+* Include translations of Omeka Classic.
 * Check "todo" in the source of the plugin.